 How to find and reserve military lodging facilities

-- Military and family support center and online information - The military and family support center has information on your next duty station, including information and contact numbers for military lodging facilities.
-You can also access contact information for lodging through MilitaryINSTALLATIONS.
+- Military and Family Support Center and online information — The Military and Family Support Center has information on your next duty station, including information and contact numbers for military lodging facilities.
+You can also access contact information for temporary lodging through MilitaryINSTALLATIONS.
 Select the installation, then Temporary Lodging/Billeting in the program box.

 Types of lodging